zabbix/zabbix/templates/app/vmware/README.md

 You can also provide a feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/).

-# VMware Guest
+# Template VM VMware Guest

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.2

 ## Setup